All The Harry Potter Movies In Order, From Sorcerer's Stone To Fantastic Beasts

 Harry Potter and the Sorcerer's Stone (also known as Harry Potter and the Philosopher’s Stone) introduced everyone to the world of Harry Potter (Daniel Radcliffe).
 We meet 11-year-old Harry as he discovers that he is not just a neglected child, but a wizard.
 He then travels to Hogwarts where he meets his soon-to-be best friends forever, Hermione (Emma Watson) and Ron (Rupert Grint).

-Quickly, our hero is tested when he learns that dark forces reside in Hogwarts trying to bring back He-Who-Must-Not-Be-Named, or for those brave souls Lord Voldemort.
+Quickly, our hero is tested when he learns that dark forces reside in Hogwarts trying to bring back He-Who-Must-Not-Be-Named (or, for those brave souls, Lord Voldemort).
 Chris Columbus directs this Harry Potter movie and really does a fantastic job of bringing new and old fans of the characters into this world.
 If this first film wasn’t so well received, who knows if the franchise would have gained as much success as it did.
 Harry Potter and the Sorcerer’s Stone really set the films up for potential success.

 Harry Potter And The Chamber Of Secrets (2002)

-Chris Columbus, and most of the main cast and crew, return to bring Harry Potter and the Chamber of Secrets to the big screen.
+Chris Columbus, and most of the main cast and crew (save Emma Watson for one key scene), return to bring Harry Potter and the Chamber of Secrets to the big screen.
 Ron, Hermione, and Harry return to Hogwarts a little older, a little wiser, and just as rule-breaking.
 This time Harry finds a mysterious diary from a former Hogwarts student named Tom Riddle (Christian Coulson).
 Nothing weird or sketchy could be associated with this strange diary, right?
 Wrong!
 It leads Harry and his friends to more danger and mischief.

 If you weren’t already in love with the Harry Potter series, then Chris Columbus continues to develop, form, and enhance the world of Harry Potter and his friends on the big screen.
 By Harry Potter and the Chamber of Secrets this magical world feels established and grounded.